top of page

 Keep a strong link with family and friends back home.

 Most of my travels have been solo.
 Yes, I do have friends.
 And they are lovely. ; - ) But being granted two separate years off work meant there weren’t a lot of available travel companions.
-So, many solo trips have been taken out of necessity; nowadays, I love it for its simplicity.
-I still choose to travel with friends, but traveling alone is definitely my jam.
+So, many of my solo trips were taken out of necessity; nowadays, I choose it for its simplicity.
+I still love to travel with friends, but going alone is definitely my jam.

-That’s powerful.
 Admit it or not, most of the time we’re searching for a stronger connection than a near-stranger's company.
-That need to interact and connect with other humans is an incredibly strong impulse.
-And if you can't find that bond in your hostel's lounging room, then that's what Skype or Facetime is for.
+The need to interact and connect with other humans is an incredibly strong impulse.
+And if you can't find that bond in your hostel's lounge room, then that's what Skype or Zoom is for.

 Keep doing what you love